 Click here for the full post and tips on Shige’s Saimin Stand.

 MW Restaurant (and Artizen)

-We love MW Restaurant!
-This is our go-to spot for a nice dinner with family ^_^ They recently moved to a new location on the second floor of Velocity Honolulu.
-Stop in at the bar for super good cocktails and snacks (they have a daily happy hour).
-Or make a reservation for one of the best dinners you'll have on the island.
 MW is owned by husband and wife team Wade Ueoka and Michelle Karr-Ueoka.
-Favorite dishes include mochi-crusted kampahi (I always order this for my entree!), Kona lobster on warm pretzel buns, and ahi poke chirashi (with mochi rice chips).
+Favorite dishes include mochi-crusted kampahi (I always order this for my entree), Kona lobster on warm pretzel buns, and ahi poke chirashi (with mochi rice chips).
 Don't miss Michelle's stunning shave ice and floating island - she is a dessert genius.
-Actually, just get ALL the desserts on the menu.
+Actually, just get all the desserts on the menu.

-Artizen is MW's casual takeout spot on the first floor of Velocity Honolulu.
-It's open throughout the day for lunch and dinner.
-You can even stop by just for dessert, like Michelle's rainbow cake and a super decadent buttermilk chocolate cake.
+Artizen is MW's casual takeout spot located on the first floor of Velocity Honolulu.
+It's throughout the day for breakfast, lunch and dinner.
+You can even stop by for dessert, like Michelle's rainbow cake and a decadent buttermilk chocolate cake.

 If you really love afternoon tea, then visit all three!
 Set aside a few hours in the afternoon and get ready to relax.
 Tea, scones, finger sandwiches, and delicate desserts.
 Where else in the world will you get to experience afternoon tea right by the ocean?

 Click here for the full post and tips on Afternoon Tea in Hawaii.